Cauliflower1988/cafe-si/README.md

 The example comes with two identical configurations.
 One is ANNOTATION-based another is XML-based

-To run this sample simply execute the CafeDemoApp classes in the **org.springframework.integration.samples.cafe.xml** or  **org.springframework.integration.samples.cafe.annotation** package.
+To run this sample simply execute the CafeDemoApp classe in the **org.springframework.integration.samples.cafe.xml** package.

 See the configuration files in the **META-INF/spring/integration** path.

+Added a wire-tap in the orders channel to log all the orders as they pass trough the cannel.
+Also added a task executor pool to multiply the hot drinks service executors.

+Watch how the processing of the 100 orders is now a lot faster then in version xml-1